 For example, homework is due Wednesday morning if absent on Monday and returning on Tuesday to school.
 If absent Monday and Tuesday and returned Wednesday, all homework would be due Friday morning.
-Retention will be recommended if 13 or more days are missed (8%).
+Retention will be recommended if 13 or more days are missed of school including tardies.